 While 2019 was the year that customer experience leapt from the marketing presentation into the boardroom, it’s been projected that 2020 will become the year CX becomes the key differentiator separating the winners and losers across industries.
-With AI evolving at a rapid pace, mobile becoming the default platform for just about everything, and consumers’ expectations for personalization at an alltime high, all signs point to 2020 becoming a defining year for customer experience.
+With AI evolving at a rapid pace, mobile becoming the default platform for just about everything, and consumers’ expectations for personalization at an all time high, all signs point to 2020 becoming a defining year for customer experience trends.

 And that’s good news.
 According to PwC, 54% of U.S. consumers say customer experience at most companies needs improvement.
 Brands are clearly acknowledging the need to improve their CX and are working overtime to capitalize on the opportunity that doing so provides.